 The Indigenous Engagement and Partnership Plan (IEPP) outlines opportunities and methods for meaningful engagement and consultation with potentially affected Indigenous communities throughout the impact assessment process for the Project.
-Meaningful consultations are to be conducted in the spirit of reconciliation, towards a renewed relationship, and in accordance with the Principles respecting the Government of Canada's relationship with Indigenous Peoples.
+Meaningful consultations are to be conducted in the spirit of reconciliation, towards a renewed relationship, and in accordance with the Peoples.
 The IEPP is intended to be flexible and does not preclude the Agency from making changes to the approaches described in the IEPP in order to accommodate changes that may occur during the assessment process.